 Over the past several decades, Americans have discovered the impact that the ancient Chinese practice of acupuncture can have on physical, emotional, and mental health.
-If you’re suffering from an ailment of any sort, and you’re interested in a holistic answer, reach out to Lisa Meyerson, L.Ac., at her practice in Evanston, Illinois, serving Cook and Lake Counties.
-Lisa cares for her patients with energy, compassion, and experience.
+If you’re suffering from an ailment of any sort, and you’re interested in a holistic answer, reach out to Lisa Meyerson Acupuncture in Evanston, Illinois.
+Lisa Meyerson, LAc, cares for her patients with energy, compassion, and experience.
 See how acupuncture can open your life by scheduling a consultation online or over the phone today.

 Acupuncture is an ancient Chinese health practice that involves the use of sterile needles.
 During an acupuncture session, practitioners place these needles in your skin at various acupuncture points.